Islam in American Samoa: The 2002 ban

 In December 2002, action was taken to ban nationals from 23 countries from entering American Samoa without explicit approval from Fiti Sunia, the territory’s attorney general’s office.
 Those banned from American Samoa were mainly Arab nations, including a number in the Middle East.
 As a part of this regulation, any visitor to the islands with a Middle Eastern appearance or Muslim sounding name received thorough examination before arrival and could be refused entry altogether.

-This decision was enforced after a credible security threat was made, speculating that American Samoa could be targeted for terrorist activities because of its status as a US territory.
-The action to ban these nations was put in place because officials did not have the supplies to manage and enforce “anything less sweeping and make it effective”.
+This decision was enforced after Governor Tauese Sunia claimed that a credible security threat was made, speculating that American Samoa could be targeted for terrorist activities because of its status as a US territory.
+The action to ban these nations was put in place because officials claimed they did not have the supplies to manage and enforce “anything less sweeping and make it effective”.

-It is widely believed that this sweeping action by American Samoan officials was prompted by the Bali bombing, an explosion which killed 202 people, organised and carried out by a terrorist organisation named Jemaah Islamiya and occurring two months prior to the decision in October 2002.
-According to members who coordinated the attack, Bali was chosen because it was often frequented by American citizens, thus it was believed that the American Samoan status as a US territory linked the nation to further retaliation from extreme Islamic behaviour.
-The widespread ban on the Muslim nations was therefore implemented for the safety of the citizens.
+It is widely believed that this sweeping action by American Samoan officials was prompted by the Bali bombing, an explosion which killed 202 people, organized and carried out by a terrorist organisation named Jemaah Islamiya and occurring two months prior to the decision in October 2002.
+According to members who coordinated the attack, Bali was chosen because it was often frequented by American citizens, thus it was believed that the American Samoan status as a US territory linked the nation to further retaliation from extremists.
+The widespread ban of several Muslim nations was therefore claimed to have been implemented for the safety of the citizens.
 However, the scale of the ban has led to some drawing comparisons to US President Donald Trump’s threat to impose bans on Muslims entering the United States at an election rally in December 2015.

 Furthermore, members of the Islamic Human Rights Commission have claimed that the closing of the island’s American consulate was prompted by a terrorist alert, in which two “unidentified men of ‘middle eastern appearance’” were taking photos of the consulate, although these claims have not been officially confirmed.